Akaroa Village, a small piece of France on Banks Peninsula.

 Leave the city early and enjoy a delicious breakfast at the Beach Bar Cafe at Sumner, then continue over the hills to the port of Lyttelton.

 From Lyttelton, follow the inner harbor, passing Governors Bay, before crossing Gebbies Pass and following the road to Akaroa.

 The variety of scenery throughout is amazing and you'll be making many stops to capture the views on camera.

 Garden and art lovers will enjoy at stop at the Ohinetane Gardens one of the best in New Zealand.

 Overlooking Lyttelton Harbor on the road to Akaroa.

 Another stunning view, approaching Akaroa.

 A view of Akaroa Village

-In an agreement with local Māori tribes, Akaroa and the surrounding Banks Peninsula (440 square miles) was purchased by the French for "2 cloaks, 6 pairs of trousers, 12 hats, 2 pairs of shoes, some pistols, axes and 2 shirts".
+In an agreement with local Māori tribes, Akaroa and the surrounding Banks Peninsula (440 square miles) was purchased by the French for a deposit payment of "2 cloaks, 6 pairs of trousers, 12 hats, 2 pairs of shoes, some pistols, axes and 2 shirts".

 Events were somewhat complicated by the fact that by the time Langlois returned, both Akaroa and Banks Peninsula had been resold several times over, as was often Māori custom at the time!